 Many of us like to think we embrace change.
 The fact is, change is difficult for all of us.
 In his 2005 book Change or Die: The Three Keys to Change at Work and in Life, Alan Deutschman describes a study in which 90% of the heart transplant patients who were faced with lifestyle change or certain death chose death rather than change.
 We even suck at small changes such as keeping our New Year's resolutions.
 Barely half of us sustain our resolutions beyond the month of January!

-And with Agile, the people who are pushing the change are generally not the ones who are most impacted by it!
+Change in an Agile Transformation is massive!
+Ironically, the people who are pushing the change are generally not the ones who are most impacted by it!
 They are trying to get others to change and adopt a new way of working.
-(This includes coaches like myself!)
+(This includes Agile Transformation coaches like myself!)

 Some people feel that Agile is used against them.
 They believe it is really just a way for organizations to get more work out of their employees.
-There are several discussions on line on the topic of Weaponizing Agile; using Agile Methods to actually abuse rather than empower employees.
+There are several discussions on line on Dark Scrum and Weaponizing Agile; using Agile Methods to actually abuse rather than empower employees.
+See my recent article on Bad Scrum.

 It can happen that managers preach about the importance of Agile but pick and choose which parts they like and apply.
 Or they talk a good game about empowerment and then undermine team self-organization.
 If managers are not changing the culture and team members aren't really empowered, then you are not becoming more agile.

-#3 - Agile is a Little Too Transparent
+#3 - An Agile Transformation May Make Things Too Transparent

-A key aspect of agile practices is transparency.
-Transparency can be a little hard for team members, especially at first.
+Most agile frameworks espouse transparency as a key value.
+During any type of Agile Transformation, this transparency may be new and unsettling.
+It can be most difficult for the team members who may feel exposed or vulnerable, especially in the beginning.
 Agile teams put it all out there.
-There work for the sprint is clearly identified on the task board.
+The team's work for the sprint is clearly identified on the task board.
 Every day they get up in front of their team and share what they are working on and their progress (or lack of progress).
 Everything is out in the open.

-Managers usually love the idea of transparency - for their employees.
+Managers usually love the idea of transparency, but only for their employees and not for themselves.
 When it comes to transparency at the management level, there is often some pushback.
 They tell me "we can't let our people know about that".
 Why not?
 Will people freak out?
 Maybe we don't think of our employees as adults.

 What about team members with unique abilities?
 I know I freak people out when I talk about T-Shaped skillsets.
 Some people feel that they have unique talents and wouldn't want to "waste" their time testing, for example.
 If I am the only person who understands a legacy application, they value me (or they cannot afford to let me go).
 I am the "key person" on the team.
 And if I am the key person who knows how to configure Charles River, I have marketability and don't want to learn other skills.
 The spotlight is on me.